surlabs/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 If `ans1` is an equation, this takes the right-hand side of `ans1`, or the whole expression otherwise.
 This approach condones lack of `f(x)=` in a student's answer or them using something else.

-Both client-side regular expressions and post-processing in Maxima have their merits and uses and so we suppport both options for teachers.
+Both client-side regular expressions and post-processing in Maxima have their merits and uses and so we support both options for teachers.

 ### Extractor developer notes